 There are five main categories to determine your score:

-- Payment History (35%)
+- Payment History (35 per cent)

-- Credit Utilization (30%)
+- Credit Utilization (30 per cent)

-- Credit History Length (15%)
+- Credit History Length (15 per cent)

-- New Credit Requests (10%)
+- New Credit Requests (10 per cent)

-- Credit Mix (10%)
+- Credit Mix (10 per cent)

 How long does this history affect my score?

 It depends on the activity.
 Positive information may stay on your credit report indefinitely.
-Negative information typically sticks around for 6-years.
+Negative information typically sticks around for six years.
 This shows that it’s often easier to maintain your credit score than trying to repair it after the fact.
 Over time you will rebuild your reputation through paying bills on time and keeping the other factors listed here in mind.

-The reason your payment history weighs so heavily on your report is that it paints a picture of your money habits.
+Your payment history weighs so heavily on your report because it paints a picture of your money habits.
 A discerning creditor can look at your payment history and determine if delinquent payments are a pattern of behaviour or simply clustered among a particularly bad period of time.
 The narrative is especially helped if there is a return to normal activity after a period of delinquent payments.
 Your history establishes a pattern of behaviour for better or worse and will ultimately determine your financial future.
 A lender wants to be confident that you will repay your debt.
 The less confident they are increases the perceived risk and often will lead to being approved for lower amounts or higher interest rates.

 The second weightiest item on your credit score is how much you currently owe relative to available credit.
 This ratio of debt to availability is called your credit utilization ratio.
 This includes everything you owe from a retail rewards credit card to your student loans.
 Just like your history tells the lender about your patterns of behaviour, the amount you currently owe informs the lender if you currently owe within or above your means.

 This follows common sense on part of the lender.
 If you are living above your means, you will have a harder time paying off your debt.
 This might lead you to use more than an acceptable amount of the credit you have available.
-For reference, you should try to keep your credit utilization to less than 50% of your available credit.
+For reference, you should try to keep your credit utilization to less than 50 per cent of your available credit.
 This shows that you can responsibly manage your credit and are not living beyond your means.

-When you submit a request for new credit, sometimes in the form of an increased limit or a new form of credit, this can trigger a “hard pull”.
+When you submit a request for new credit, sometimes in the form of an increased limit or a new form of credit, this can trigger a “hard pull.”
 This type of request will have a short term negative impact on your credit score.
 Shopping for credit is a concern for lenders.
 If you were to apply for several different forms of credit in a very short time period it signals to them that there may be something wrong.
 This might lead a lender to believe that you do not have a good handle on your financial needs, increasing your risk to the lender.
-New credit requests, otherwise known as hard inquiries, can stay on your credit report for up to 3-years.
+New credit requests, otherwise known as hard inquiries, can stay on your credit report for up to three years.

-Your credit mix makes up the final 10% of your credit score.
+Your credit mix makes up the final 10 per cent of your credit score.
 Your credit mix is the types of credit you currently have.
 Variety in your credit mix shows that you can manage different types of credit responsibly.
 When it comes to applying for a mortgage, lenders will like to see a history of instalment accounts as they are similar to what you will expect with a mortgage payment.

 Some examples of credit accounts are:

-Revolving Accounts: Revolving accounts include things like credit cards and lines of credit.
+Revolving accounts: Revolving accounts include things like credit cards and lines of credit.
 These have broad repayment requirements and once you make a repayment, the credit limit is available to use again in the future.

-Instalment Accounts: These types of accounts include student loans, fixed term loans, and mortgages.
+Instalment accounts: These types of accounts include student loans, fixed term loans, and mortgages.
 There is a specific number of payments over a specific period of time and you do not have access to the original credit amount once a payment on principal has been made.

-Open Accounts: These accounts do not have a fixed limit or interest rate applied directly.
+Open accounts: These accounts do not have a fixed limit or interest rate applied directly.
 These can include things like charge cards and phone bills where you are expected to pay the balance owing in full.